Bubble Point Integrity Testing

 WHAT IS INTEGRITY TESTING?

-There are three major tests used to determine the integrity of a membrane (cartridge or crossflow) filter:
+There are three common manual tests used to assess the integrity of a membrane (cartridge) filter:

-- Bubble Point Test (used for single round membrane filters)
+- Pressure Hold Test (best for single round membrane filters)

-- Pressure Hold Test (used for single round membrane filters)
+- Bubble Point Test (only for single round membrane filters)

-- Pressure Diffusion Test (used for multiple round membrane filters)
+- Pressure Diffusion Test (best and most accurate for both single and multiple round membrane filters)

 WHAT IS A BUBBLE POINT TEST?